zefender/codestyle/swift.md

   }
 }
 ```

+## Initialization

+Use public weak property pointer if you need weak pointer to object (delegate are often) and use private constant + initializer injection for
+strong pointing on depended object

 ## Types

 Always use Swift's native types when available.
 Swift offers bridging to Objective-C so you can still use the full set of methods as needed.